JobService/job-service/deploy/src/main/resources/production-kubernetes-testing/README.md

 ### Kubernetes Template
 The `jobservice-testing-deployment.yaml` template file describes the Kubernetes deployment information required for starting the Glob Filter and Language Detection Workers.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
 These properties are configured in the Kubernetes environment file `kubernetes.env`.

+The `worker-datastore-persistentvolumeclaim.yaml` template file describes the Kubernetes persistent volume information required by the Glob Filter and Language Detection Workers.

 ### Kubernetes Environment
 The `kubernetes.env` file supports configurable property settings necessary for service deployment.
 These include: